-The cost to the MCSAP program for recent CVSA conferences was approximately \$2,000.
+The cost to the MCSAP program for a recent CVSA conference in St. Louis was approximately \$1,925.

 While the registration fee for CVSA conferences remain consistent, other costs can vary widely depending on the geographical location of the conferences and other changing costs such as airfare and accommodations.